Midterm Remark Requests

 The midterm take place October 23rd, during the first hour of lecture, in the usual lecture room.
 You must attend the lecture section in which you are enrolled.

 The midterm covers the first five weeks of the course: The midterm covers both Haskell and Racket.
 It may include material from lectures 1-5, worksheets, labs 1-5, exercises 1-4, and assignment 1.

 - Written on paper.
 No computers, calculators, notes, etc.

 - Closed book

 - An aid sheet will be provided to you as part of the midterm.
-Here is a Sample Aid Sheet we may make minor modifications until closer to the midterm date.
-(I will announce in class when no more modifications will be made.)
+Here is the Aid Sheet

 You may be asked to do any of the following in the midterm: